-The District's Board of Directors has authorized a short-term commercial paper borrowing program of up to the lesser of either (1) the average of the total annual revenue for the three preceding years or (2) 25% of the District's total outstanding bonds.
-As of June 30, 2015, the District had \$475 million authorized for this program.
-The proceeds from the issuance of commercial paper are restricted as to use.
-Under this program, which must be authorized by the Board of Directors every seven years and is subject to the right of referendum, the Water System or the Wastewater System may issue commercial paper and bank notes at prevailing interest rates for periods of not more than 270 days from the date of issuance.
-The program was last authorized on March 10, 2009.
+The District's Board of Directors has authorized the issuance of short-term indebtedness of the District in a maximum principal amount of up to the lesser of either the average of the total annual revenue for the three preceding years or 25% of the District's total outstanding bonds.
+Under this authority the District has established two commercial paper programs: an extendable commercial paper program and a traditional commercial paper program.
+In December 2015, the District had determined an aggregate of \$522 million to be authorized for these programs.
+The proceeds from the issuance of commercial paper under these programs are restricted as to use.
+Under the programs, which must be authorized by the Board of Directors every seven years by resolution subject to the right of referendum, the Water System or the Wastewater System may issue commercial paper and bank notes at prevailing interest rates for periods of not more than 270 days from the date of issuance.
+The programs were last authorized on April 28, 2015.

-The District replaced the commercial paper program with an extendable commercial paper program in March 2009.
-Under the extendable commercial paper program, no liquidity support agreement (line of credit) with a commercial bank is needed.
-Instead, the District limits the term of the extendable commercial paper to 120 days, and the investor agrees to extend the maturity of their investment by 150 days at a higher interest rate in the event of a failed remarketing, giving the District sufficient time to find a replacement investor or refund the extendable commercial paper with a different form of debt (e.g. fixed or variable rate revenue bonds) to repay the investor.
+The District initially established its extendable commercial paper program in March 2009.
+Under the extendable commercial paper program, no liquidity support agreement with a commercial bank is needed.
+Instead, the District limits the term of the extendable commercial paper to 120 days, and the investor agrees to extend the maturity of their investment by 150 days at a higher interest rate in the event of a failed remarketing, giving the District sufficient time to find a replacement investor or refund the extendable commercial paper with a different form of debt to repay the investor.

-As of June 30, 2015, \$359.8 million in Water Series and \$15.0 million in Wastewater Series extendable commercial paper notes were outstanding under this program.
-The Water Series included terms of 68 to 120 days and interest rates ranging from 0.07% to 0.16% as of June 30, 2015, and terms of 50 to 119 days and interest rates ranging from 0.07% to 0.11% as of June 30, 2014.
-The Wastewater Series included the term of 91 days and an interest rate of 0.07% as of June 30, 2015, and the term of 84 days and an interest rate of 0.11% as of June 30, 2014.
-There were no unused proceeds as of June 30, 2015.
-It is the District's practice to use extendable commercial paper as a portion of the District's long-term variable rate debt exposure.
+As of June 30, 2016, \$0 million in Water Series and \$15.0 million in Wastewater Series extendable commercial paper notes were outstanding under this program.
+The Water Series included terms of 68 to 120 days and interest rates ranging from 0.07% to 0.16% as of June 30, 2015.
+The Wastewater Series included the term of 91 days and an interest rate of 0.52% as of June 30, 2016, and the term of 91 days and an interest rate of 0.07% as of June 30, 2015.